Frequently Asked Questions

 Kaua‘i Financial Opportunity Center

 4523 Ioane Road

 Anahola, HI 96703

 Maui Financial Opportunity Center

 24 N Church Street, Suite 210

 Honolulu, HI 96817

-No. We serve all low- and moderate-income individuals and families living in Hawaii, and we are specialized in serving the housing needs of Native Hawaiians.
-Our philosophy is rooted in the Hawaiian concept of Kahua Waiwai – Foundation of Wealth – where the home is viewed as the kahua (foundation) and the spiritual, educational, and financial assets of the family as the waiwai (wealth).
+No. We serve all low- and moderate-income individuals and families living in Hawai‘i, and we are specialize in serving the housing needs of Native Hawaiians.
+Our philosophy is rooted in the Hawaiian concept of Kahua Waiwai – Foundation of Wealth – where the home is viewed as the kahua (foundation) and the spiritual, educational and financial assets of the family as the waiwai (wealth).

 No. There is no cost to receive services from HCA through our Financial Opportunity Centers.
 We cover the costs of providing services using grants, contracts, donations, sale of our Kahua Waiwai© handbooks, and loan interest and fees generated through our community development financial institution – Hawaii Community Lending.

 You can enroll in a Financial Opportunity Center by completing a client intake to access HCA’s free services.
 You can complete the client intake online, over the phone, or in-person.
 With a completed intake, you can enroll in one of our workshops.
 To qualify for one-on-one counseling, you will need to provide required financial documents.
 These documents will help HCA better serve you and your family and in determining your actual income to qualify you for grants, loans, and affordable mortgage programs.